1816-2016 Byron is back!

 1816-2016 Byron is back!
 Lord Byron’s return

-Chillon Castle is the place that inspired one of his most important poems – The Prisoner of Chillon.
-The underlying theme of the exhibition is Byron’s 5 month stay in Switzerland from 20 May to 10 October 1816.
+Chillon Castle inspired one of Byron’s most important poems – The Prisoner of Chillon.
+The underlying theme of this exhibition is Byron’s five-month stay in Switzerland from 20 May to 10 October 1816.

-Many events, meetings and discoveries which had a major impact on his literary work were highlighted.
+It highlighted many events, meetings and discoveries which had a major impact on his literary work.

-The experience of the tour is purposely emotional, close to the homage given to a man who so greatly marked his era by his talent and the immediate immense success of each one of his publications.
+The tour is purposely emotional, paying homage to a man whose talent so greatly marked his era and catapulted each of his publications to immediate stardom.

-Documents, archives, objects and rare publications presented in context along with rich and diverse images gave visitors awareness of the scope of work left to us by Byron, a man who was really a star two hundred years ago.
+Documents, archives, objects and rare publications presented alongside rich and diverse images showed visitors the sheer scope of work left to us by Byron, a man who was a star two hundred years ago.

 Web série Médiévale Factory